Tom Parker Bowles: Business ventures

 In November 2011, Parker Bowles, along with food writer Matthew Fort and farmer Rupert Ponsonby, launched a pork scratchings snack named Mr. Trotter's Great British Pork Crackling.
-Following good reviews and successful sales of the snack, they launched a beer brand in 2013 named Mr Trotter's Chestnut Ale, which was produced in partnership with The Lancaster Brewing Company and is considered to be the first chestnut beer made in the UK.
-Mr. Trotter's has since begun expanding, creating different types of products.
+Following good reviews and satisfactory sales of the snack, they launched a beer brand in 2013 named Mr Trotter's Chestnut Ale, which was produced in partnership with The Lancaster Brewing Company and is considered to be the first chestnut beer made in the UK.

 Personal life

 On 10 September 2005, after five years of dating, Parker Bowles married Sara Buys, an associate editor of Harpers & Queen magazine and senior editor of British Town & Country magazine.
 The wedding took place at St. Nicholas' Anglican Church in Rotherfield Greys, Oxfordshire.
 His cousin Ben Elliot was his best man.
 The couple had daughter Lola in 2007 and son Frederick in 2010.
 Parker Bowles and Buys separated in 2018 and their divorce was finalised in 2022.

 In 2019, Parker Bowles started dating former journalist Alice Procope (née Horton), the granddaughter of the 2nd Viscount Ingleby and estranged wife of Robert Procope, grandson of Sir Robert Wigram, 8th Baronet.
 On 17 March 2021, Procope died in her home, seven months after being diagnosed with cancer.

 On 6 May 2023, his son Freddy Parker Bowles was one of the Pages of Honour to Queen Camilla at her coronation.